-- 1. Declaring all income as self-employed in the general PIT base. - Transferring income into a company, paying CIT on its profits, and then attributing dividends (entering the savings PIT base) and convenient salaries (entering the general PIT base) from the company to the person.
+- 1. Declaring all business income as self-employed in labor PIT base. - Transferring business income into corporation + CIT on its profits + dividends (entering capital PIT base) and convenient salaries (entering labor PIT base) from corporation to the person.4

-&lt;sup>5It is also considered that creating a company has certain expenses and requires at the same time greater documentary and formal obligations than self-employment.
+4 It is also considered that creating a company has certain expenses (which might vary between regions and municipalities) and requires at the same time greater documentary and formal obligations than self-employment.
 It also takes into account whether or not the company provides greater legal coverage, mainly for the person's private assets.
 The threshold provided can also considerably vary depending on the personal characteristics of each individual or company.